 Wave and FreshBooks both allow you to easily create and send estimates to your customers.
 However, FreshBooks has a slight advantage, as you can quickly duplicate estimates.
 Wave does not have the ability to create duplicate estimates at this time.

 Both software programs have client portals, although Wave’s is extremely basic.
 Wave’s client portal is only for invoices, and customers can only view and pay their invoices.
 FreshBooks has a more developed client portal that lets you send invoices, estimates, and proposals, while also giving your customers more options, such as the ability to add comments or to save their payment information.

 Wave’s contact management system is pretty standard.
 You can add vendors or clients and include basic contact information.
-FreshBooks allows you to add more information including a default currency, language, and internal notes.
-Invoice reminders and statements can easily be sent, and you can even check out various graphs that show data including how outstanding and overdue amounts.
+FreshBooks allows you to add more information, including a default currency, language, and internal notes.
+Invoice reminders and statements can easily be sent, and you can even check out various graphs that show data, including outstanding and overdue amounts.
 On the downside, FreshBooks does not have a contact management option for your vendors.

 You can keep your books balanced with a bank reconciliation feature that is available in Wave and FreshBooks.
 However, only subscribers to FreshBooks’ two most expensive plans will have access to this feature.

 Wave and FreshBooks both have an accounts payable feature.
 However, only subscribers to FreshBooks’ top-tier plan can use this feature.

 Wave and FreshBooks both have a chart of accounts.
 Wave’s version comes out on top, as you can customize your chart of accounts as needed.
 FreshBooks does not allow you to delete or edit existing accounts.